MicrosoftEdge/Demos/pwamp/README.md

 You can think of this app as the "Progressive Web Amp".

+## Song credits

+The first time you open the app, a few songs are pre-loaded.
+These are remote URL songs, so they will only play when you are online.

+Credits for those songs:

+* "Reunion", and "Over The Stargates" by David Rousset, used with the author's approval.
+More information and songs on [soundcloud](https://soundcloud.com/david-rousset).
+* "Opening" and "Aloe-Almond Butter And Space Pesto" by Noi2er, from the [Internet Archive](https://archive.org/details/DWK382).

 ## TODO

 * Add an "install this app" button.